L42i/SCKinect/doc/docs/installation.md

    - Make sure the path to OpenPose models is correctly specified when calling `Kinect.configureTracking()`

 4. **Performance issues**
-   - Ensure you are using the "CUDAKDE" or "CUDA" pipeline for best performance
+   - Ensure you are using the right netResolution and only tracking as many people as you need to
-   - The "CPU" pipeline is still in development and may not work effectively
-   - Check your GPU meets the minimum requirements

 ### Getting Help